terales/blackbird-docs/src/content/docs/apps/Utilities.mdx

 - **Count characters in text** returns number of chracters in text.
 - **Count words in text** returns number of words in text.
 - **Sanitize text** removes any defined characters from a text.
+- **Extract using Regex** returns the first match from the provided text using a Regular Expression as input.
+- **Extract many using Regex** returns all matches from the provided text using a Regular Expression as input.

 ### Arrays

 - **Array contains** checks if an array contains a certain entry.

+### Numbers

+- **Generate Range** Generate a range by providing start and end numbers.

+### Scraping

+- **Extract web page content** Get raw and unformatted content from a URL as text.

 ## Feedback